shashwatba/Stock-Adjacencies/README.md

     - For anything in between, calculate the score as `1 - (Absolute Difference in Profit / Company with Higher Profit)`.

 Then, you can add up the scores for each criterion, weighted according to their importance in your analysis, to get the total Similarity Score.
 If the Similarity Score >= 0.5, you might consider the stocks to be "similar".
-(We can make this number smaller or larger later on but for now I feel like this is good)